m | deaths | logdose |

 This implies that the log-likelihood function is concave because its second derivative is negative definite, so any solution to the estimating equations is also a global optimum.

-- The Fisher information matrix could be computed exploiting Bartlett identity, namely i_{rs} = \mathbb{E}\left[\left(\frac{\partial}{\partial \beta_r}\ell(\beta; \phi)\right)\left(\frac{\partial}{\partial \beta_s}\ell(\beta; \phi)\right)\right], \qquad r,s = 1,\dots,p. as in Agresti (2015).
+- The Fisher information matrix could be computed exploiting Bartlett identity, namely i_{rs} = \mathbb{E}\left[\left(\frac{\partial}{\partial \beta_r}\ell(\beta, \phi)\right)\left(\frac{\partial}{\partial \beta_s}\ell(\beta, \phi)\right)\right], \qquad r,s = 1,\dots,p. as in Agresti (2015).
 Of course, the final result coincide with ours.

 β οΈ - Orthogonality of \beta and \psi